 7. Post Labor Laws

 Post Labor Laws near restroom or in your lunchroom.
 Your payroll provider can give you the poster.
-No need to purchase.
+There's no need to purchase one.